AntObi/skipatom/README.md

 SkipSpecies is a modification to SkipAtom which is an approach for creating distributed representations of atoms, for use in Machine Learning contexts.
 It is based on the Skip-gram model used widely in Natural Language Processing.
 This repository contains the code for training and using SkipAtom/SkipSpecies embeddings, as well as the code for training and evaluating neural network models for materials properties prediction.

+This repository supports the findings in our publication "Ionic species representations for materials informatics".

+Users can:
+* Train their own SkipSpecies vectors using structures from the Materials Project
+* Evaluate their atom and/or species-based embeddings on a property dataset obtained from the Materials Project.

 ## This fork

 :warning: For the original SkipAtom repository, see https://github.com/lantunes/skipatom :warning:

 Main of the original functions have been kept, but the main changes are:
-- The ability to use species instead of atoms
+- The ability to use ionic species in addition to atoms
 - The ability to use oxidation states in the representations
 - The ability to use the oxidation states in the training of the embeddings
 - The ability to use the oxidation states in the induction of the embeddings